Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 A look at the Princeton Review LSAT lesson plan

-Read our full review of the Princeton Review LSAT prep course.
+👉 Read our full review of the Princeton Review LSAT prep course.

 Blueprint LSAT Live Online

-Verdict: Princeton Review Or Blueprint For LSAT Prep?
+Verdict: Princeton Review or Blueprint For LSAT Prep?

 The decision between Blueprint and Princeton Review for LSAT prep is a tough call.
-Both companies offers top notch study materials and live classes.
+Both companies offers top-notch study materials and live classes.
 To help make your decision a little easier, we’ve split our verdict into different categories:

-Both also require a minimum of 4, with the ability to take up to 6, full length, diagnostic practice exams, both self-paced and proctored, as part of the core curriculum.
+Practice Tests: Blueprint and Princeton Review, like virtually all their competitors, subscribe to LSAC’s LawHub program – opening the door to every LSAT administered since 1991.
+In essence, access to over 70 real LSAT’s.
+Both also require a minimum of four, with the ability to take up to six, full length, diagnostic practice exams, both self-paced and proctored, as part of the core curriculum.
 However, we found Blueprint’s scoring feedback reports and detailed analysis of problem areas to be extremely useful.
 Slight Edge – Blueprint.

-Classroom Component – Blueprint and Princeton Review both offer a top-tier classroom experience with LSAT master instructors, individuals who have scored in the 98th percentile or better on the exam and who have undergone hundreds of hours of instructor training.
-We found the instructors for both to be extremely knowledgeable, engaging, entertaining and strong communicators.
+Classroom Component: Blueprint and Princeton Review both offer a top-tier classroom experience with LSAT instructors who have undergone hundreds of hours of instructor training.
+I found the instructors for both to be extremely knowledgeable, engaging, entertaining and strong communicators.
+However, as outlined above, Princeton’s live classes are a cut above.
+The instructors’ commitment to their students, and their access and availability by phone or email to answer questions was a value add.
+Advantage – Princeton Review.

-READ NEXT7Sage vs Blueprint LSAT Comparison
+👉 READ NEXT7Sage vs Blueprint LSAT Comparison

 FAQ

-Which LSAT prep course costs more - Blueprint or Princeton Review?
+Which LSAT prep course costs more, Blueprint or Princeton Review?

 Pricing is very close between Princeton Review and Blueprint, but generally speaking, Princeton Review tends to end up being slightly more affordable.